Main and Essential Buses with dual batteries

 When a diode is used to connect the main bus to the essential bus, a .5V drop across the diode lowers the charge voltage, thus limiting the charge current (see Figure 4 below).

-With the isolation diode the backup battery’s charge current will typically be at or below 60% of the maximum allowed (see Figure 5), even with a drained battery (20% SoC).
+With the isolation diode the backup battery’s charge current will be below the maximum allowed charge current (see Figure 5), even with a drained battery (20% SoC).
 This is because the backup battery’s charging voltage never exceeds 14.1V.

 Maximum Safe Operating Limits